codename224/dragonpilot/README.md

 ------

 To use openpilot in a car, you need four things
-* A supported device to run this software: a [comma three](https://comma.ai/shop/products/three).
+* A supported device to run this software: a [comma three](https://retropilot.org/shop/products/three).
 * This software.
 The setup procedure of the comma three allows the user to enter a URL for custom software.
-The URL, openpilot.comma.ai will install the release version of openpilot.
-To install openpilot master, you can use installer.comma.ai/commaai/master, and replacing commaai with another GitHub username can install a fork.
+The URL, openpilot.retropilot.org will install the release version of openpilot.
+To install openpilot master, you can use installer.retropilot.org/commaai/master, and replacing commaai with another GitHub username can install a fork.
 * One of [the 200+ supported cars](docs/CARS.md).
 We support Honda, Toyota, Hyundai, Nissan, Kia, Chrysler, Lexus, Acura, Audi, VW, and more.
 If your car is not supported but has adaptive cruise control and lane-keeping assist, it's likely able to run openpilot.
-* A [car harness](https://comma.ai/shop/products/car-harness) to connect to your car.
+* A [car harness](https://retropilot.org/shop/products/car-harness) to connect to your car.

-We have detailed instructions for [how to mount the device in a car](https://comma.ai/setup).
+We have detailed instructions for [how to mount the device in a car](https://retropilot.org/setup).

 Running on PC
 ------